aerospike/aerospike-client-c/examples/README.md

 # Aerospike Client Examples

 This directory contains the standalone example binaries for the Aerospike C client.
-The authoritative runnable inventory now lives in `examples/manifest/examples.json`.
+The authoritative runnable registry is stored in `examples/manifest/examples.json`.

 ## Build